timboudreau/watchfs/README.md

-This can be used to, say, initiate `rsync` when something under a folder changes, with best-effort avoidance of invoking that command while files are being updated (think: a compilation job generating a flurry of changes - you don't want to react to each one, you want to react when it's *done*).
+This can be used to, say, initiate `rsync` when something under a folder changes, with best-effort avoidance of invoking that command while files are being updated (think: a compilation job or Save All in an IDE generating a flurry of changes - you don't want to react to each one, you want to react when files have stopped changing for a little while).

 I've seen this pattern many times in my career, and written it into various applications for various reasons at different times *because there was no generic